 View the port's tariff compliance statements

-We are seeking feedback until 3 September 2021
+We sought feedback from 10 June to 3 September 2021

-Our submission period will run until 3 September 2021 via Engage Victoria.
+Our submission period ran over 12 weeks from 10 June to 3 September 2021 via Engage Victoria.

-We held a virtual public forum on 15 July 2021 to inform interested parties of our inquiry process.
+We held a virtual public forum on 15 July 2021 to inform interested parties of our inquiry process and to also seek their feedback.
 The slides presented at this forum can be found in the resources tab.